IBMStreams/streamsx.topology/DEVELOPMENT.md

 * Apache Ant 1.9.4: The build uses Ant, the version it has been tested with is 1.9.4. - https://ant.apache.org/
 * JUnit 4.10: Java unit tests are written using JUnit, tested at version 4.10. - http://junit.org/
 * Jacoco 0.7.5: The JUnit tests have code coverage enabled by default, using Jacoco, tested with version 0.7.5. - http://www.eclemma.org/jacoco/
+* Scala - Optional, Scala support will be built if SCALA_HOME is set.
+Development was done with 2.11.7 - http://www.scala-lang.org/

 The Apache Ant `build.xml` files are setup to assume that the Junit and Jacoco jars are copied into `$HOME/.ant/lib`.
 ```